 \subsection{Assumptions}

 Throughout the whole paper, we assume a chip that is organized as an $R \times C$ grid of identical building blocks which we call tiles.
 Each tile contains one or more endpoints (e.g., compute cores or memories) and a local router to which all of its endpoints are connected.
 A \gls{noc} is used to provide connectivity between different tiles.
 The \gls{noc}'s links are attached to the tile's local routers.
 This regular tiled design is common for large compute fabrics as its modularity keeps the physical design effort at the top level under control.
 We assume that each metal layer has a predefined routing direction.
+Furthermore, whenever a link is too long to be operated at the target clock frequency, we insert as many registers (pipeline stages) as necessary to meet said frequency.
+As a result, sending a flit across a link can take multiple clock cycles \cite{noc-multicycle-links} which means that we need network components \cite{xpipes, axinoc} capable of handling multi-cycle links.
 Finally, we assume that tiles occupy all available metal layers which disallows routing an inter-tile link between two tiles $A$ and $B$ over a third tile $C$.